-(h) Although important cause-effect assumptions and potential risks were made explicit during the design, the project could have been underpinned by a more comprehensive logic demonstrating that the results were realistic.
-In particular. the three dimensions of capacity development (individual, institutional, and external enabling environment) could have been addressed by a more robust theory of Nevertheless. change. the project addressed the enhancement of knowledge of individuals and to some extent the other two dimensions mainly aligning with the existina institutional frameworks in order to maximize the effects at organizational level and (ii) collaborating with regional partners that could promote the project results.
+12. Although important cause-effect assumptions and potential risks were made explicit during the design, the project could have been underpinned by a more comprehensive logic demonstrating that the results were realistic.
+In particular, the three dimensions of capacity development (individual, institutional, and external enabling environment) could have been addressed by a more robust theory of change.
+Nevertheless, the project addressed the enhancement of knowledge of individuals and to some extent the other two dimensions mainly by (i) aligning with the existing institutional frameworks in order to maximize the effects at organizational level and (ii) collaborating with regional partners that could promote the project results.
 The implementation strategy was well described in the Project Document.